gneto-cpereira/CPP_Modules/README.md

 A deep dive into the **C++98** standard to understand the core mechanics of the language before moving to modern standards.

+This project was developed as part of the 42 School curriculum.

 ### 🛠️ Core Concepts Learned

 - **Orthodox Canonical Class Form** (Default constructor, copy constructor, copy assignment operator, destructor).